mirrexagon/sentinel/PLAN.md

 ## Implementation notes
 - Check that generated messages are between 0 and 2000 Unicode code points in length.
 Serenity returns a special error if you try and send a too-long message.
-- Try only a limited number of times to generate messages
-- Don't count commands in talk data
-- Set max generated messages to 5 because rate limiting
 - Content safe for mentions?
 Serenity has a thing for this

 ## Ideas